r09491/solar_checker/README.md

 of time the Anker API was extended to set the home load power of the solarbank to minimize the output from the Anker solarbank to the power grid later.
 Finally rule and KI based forecast functions were added.
-For example 'solar_checker_ai_train.py' will train a forecast models based on the disk recorded data.
-Using these models 'solar_checker_ai_predict.py' outputs the forecast for any day.
+For example 'solar_checker_ai_train.py' will train forecast models based on all disk recorded data taking quite a long time.
+Using these models 'solar_checker_ai_predict.py' outputs the forecast for any day in quite short time.

 The following is the output of a log day on the HTTP server.
-It shows the components with the power flow in minutes.
+It shows the system components with the power flow in minutes.
 There is an extreme high power import from the grid since the dryer is switched on, very low sun power since the sun is almost set, battery not charged!

 ![alt text](images/solar_checker_logday.png)